whitevanillaskies/whitebloom/docs/current_work.md

 system, then implement the focus writer as the first module.
 Legacy test boards are dead — no backwards compatibility.

+Reference `whitebloom.md`, `open_whitebloom.md`, `whitebloom_ideas.md` and `deferred_work.md` for authoritative guidelines and rules when implementing these work units.
+Ideas should be taken as tentative only.

 ## Phase 1: Workspace architecture